NailAmber/s21_decimal/README.md

 Note on the conversion of a float type number:

-    If the numbers are too small (0 < |x| < 1e-28), return an error and value equal to 0 If the numbers are too large (|x| > 79,228,162,514,264,337,593,543,950,335) or are equal to infinity, return an error When processing a number with the float type, convert all the significant decimal digits contained in it.
+If the numbers are too small (0 < |x| < 1e-28), return an error and value equal to 0.
+If the numbers are too large (|x| > 79,228,162,514,264,337,593,543,950,335) or are equal to infinity, return an error.
+When processing a number with the float type, convert all the significant decimal digits contained in it.
 If there are more than 7 such digits, the number is rounded to the closest one that does not have more than 7 significant decimal digits.

 Note on the conversion from decimal type to int:

-    If there is a fractional part in a decimal number, it should be discarded (for example, 0.9 is converted to 0)
+If there is a fractional part in a decimal number, it should be discarded (for example, 0.9 is converted to 0).

 # Another functions:
 |                                                      Description                                                      |                         Function                         |